StudyFrenchSpanish

 It’s mainly focused on studying languages online.
 Still, you can also use the app to memorize and practice words from other subjects and fields.

-To sum up, this is a vocabulary-learning tool, and Memrise perfects it with the modern technology.
+To sum up, this is a vocabulary-learning tool, and Memrise perfects it with modern technology.

-You will see unlearned vocabularies as seeds.
-Then, you plant them (i.e., learn) and finally turns them into a flower.
+You will see unlearned vocabulary as seeds.
+Then, you plant them (i.e., learn) and turn them into a flower.

-Suppose you desire to hone in on vocabulary and want to expand it further in the language of your choice.
+Suppose you desire to hone in on vocabulary and expand it further in the language of your choice.
 In that case, you can use ten-minute engaging exercises to drill new terms.

 It helps you gain a basic knowledge of a foreign language.